juanjgacosta/crud-typeorm-sqlite/README.md

 - **email** (`varchar`): The user's email address, which should be unique within the system.
 - **company** (`varchar`): The name of the company the user is associated with.
 - **password** (`varchar`): The user's password, stored as a hashed string.
+- **avatar** (`varchar`): A string reference to the user's avatar file in storage..
 - **created_at** (`timestamp`): The date and time when the user was created, automatically set by the database.
 - **updated_at** (`timestamp`): The date and time when the user's information was last updated, automatically set by the database.

+## User Avatar Upload

+- The project supports avatar uploads for users, implemented using the [`multer`](https://github.com/expressjs/multer) library.

+### Key Features

+- Each user can have only one avatar at a time.
+- The uploaded file is stored locally (or in the configured storage service), and its path reference is saved in the avatar field of the User entity.
+- When a user is deleted, the corresponding avatar file is also removed from storage automatically.

+### Example workflow

+1. Send a ```POST``` request to ```/users/:id/avatar``` with a ```multipart/form-data``` body containing the file field named avatar.
+2. The server saves the file and updates the user record with the new avatar path.
+3. If the user already had an avatar, the previous one is deleted before saving the new file.

+### Implementation Notes

+- File upload parsing and validation are handled by ```multer```.
+- The upload logic resides in a dedicated service responsible for linking and removing avatar files.

 ## Additional Notes

 - **Email Uniqueness**: The project verifies that the email field is unique to avoid duplicate user accounts.
 - **Password Storage**: The password is always saved as an encrypted string for security reasons.
+- **Avatar Lifecycle**: Each user has a single avatar, which is automatically deleted if the user is removed.

 ## Dependency Injection